 There are too many people.
 Many people are working hard on the big problems the world is struggling with: climate problems, sustainability, biodiversity, migration problems.
-However, the dominant cause of all these problems is, too often forgotten, the fact that there are far too many people in the world.
+However, the dominant cause of all these problems is the – too often forgotten – fact that there are far too many people in this world.
 And we can tinker with all kinds of problems, but above all we must not forget that this structural problem has to be solved.
-Any other action, such as eating less meat, producing less CO2, is pointless, if mankind then thinks that more people could be added.
+Any other action, such as eating less meat, producing less CO2, is pointless, if mankind thinks this allows for more children to be born.
 Mankind must set limits to the number of people with whom we inhabit the earth.
-And the choices are roughly: either we live on earth with a lot of people, but in that case we all live in poverty circumstances.
-Or we live on earth with fewer people, in which case we will live in some kind of prosperity.
-We should talk about that kind of choices.
+The choices are roughly these: either we live on the earth with a lot of people, but in that case we all live in poverty or we will live on the earth with fewer people, in which case we will live in some kind of prosperity.
+We should talk about this kind of choices.

-All countries less people.
+Fewer people in all countries.
 It is strange and irresponsible not to put much more effort into reducing population growth.
 Both in rich countries, because of their current excessive consumption, and in poorer countries, because of their upcoming consumption.
 An argument of developing countries is that rich countries should not interfere with their policies.
 But that is outdated thinking.
-In today’s world, everything will have to be taken out of the closet in terms of policy in order to master the many and common world problems.
-And this is by far the biggest problem of all.
-Moreover, with this attitude developing countries are cutting themselves into their own flesh: the rich countries will neither be able to absorb the population surpluses of other countries, resulting in hunger and destruction of nature for those countries that let population growth get out of hand.
+In today’s world, we will have to pull out all stops in terms of policy in order to master the many and shared world problems.
+And collaboration is by far the biggest problem of all.
+Moreover, without their collaboration as well developing countries would shoot themselves in the foot: the rich countries will not be able to absorb the population surpluses of other countries, resulting in hunger and destruction of nature for those countries that let population growth get out of hand.
 And rich countries are quite willing to make all kinds of aid available to countries that are serious about tackling this problem.
-But these rich countries do not have to come up with plans to increase the number of their inhabitants due to the ageing of their populations.
+But the rich countries should not come up with plans to increase the number of their inhabitants in connection with the ageing of their populations.
 If they want to do so at all, they should do so by encouraging the immigration of foreigners and not by encouraging their own population to have more children.
 The latter is totally irresponsible.
 But it is also better to have fewer people in rich countries, both from the perspective of the total world population as well as from an environmental point of view.